Sedgley OSS .38

-The Sedgley OSS .38 glove pistol or Sedgley Fist Gun is a World War II firearm.
-It was designed by Stanley M. Haight and manufactured by Sedgley Co. of Philadelphia for the U.S. Marines and the U.S. Navy.
+The Sedgley OSS .38 glove pistol or Sedgley Mk2 is a World War II firearm.
+It was designed by Stanley M. Haight and manufactured by Sedgley Co. of Philadelphia, working with the Research and Development Branch of the Office of Strategic Services (OSS) and the Office of Naval Intelligence (ONI), for use by the U.S. Marines and the U.S. Navy.
 Its official designation by the US Navy was Hand Firing Mechanism, Mk 2.

 Description

-The Sedgley OSS is a single-shot, break-action, smoothbore .38 Special pistol which was designed by Stanley M. Haight for the Naval Intelligence Office.
+The Sedgley OSS is a single-shot, break-action, smoothbore .38 Special pistol which was designed by Stanley M. Haight for the Office of Naval Intelligence.
 It was meant as a covert operation and assassination weapon in the Pacific Theater.
-It was mounted on the back of a cowhide glove; the gun would be usually worn along with a long-sleeved coat to hide the weapon until it was used.
-Due to its appearance, it was commonly nicknamed "Glove Pistol" or "Glove Gun".
+It was mounted on the back of a cowhide glove; a long-sleeved coat would usually be worn to hide the weapon.
+It was commonly nicknamed "Glove Pistol" or "Glove Gun".

 The trigger is a bar parallel to and extending past the barrel.
 After being loaded and cocked, the weapon is fired by the shooter making a fist and pressing the trigger against the target's body.
 Between 52 and 200 are believed to have been manufactured.

-Each Sedgley was issued only as one glove and not as a pair.
+It was later copied by the KGB.